SelvamuthukumaranRajan/bi-directional-communication/README.md

 </h4>

 <h3 align="center">
-Image asset shared from flutter and displayed in native android screen.
+An image asset from Flutter is shared and displayed on the native Android screen.
 </h3>

 <p align="center">